dainiuxt/valdzia/README.md

 valdzia
 =======

-monitors changes in government staff and rotation of perrsonel of Lithuanian Republic
+monitors changes in government staff and rotation of personel of Lithuanian Republic